siva82kb/monalysa/docs/source/smoothness.md

     ```

 2. **It decreases with the number of submovements**.
 When we view the movement as
-being composed of individual submovements, the smoothness of the movement should
+being composed of individual submovements, the value of the smoothness measure
-decrease with increase in the number of submovements.
+should decrease with increase in the number of submovements.

 3. **It decreases with increase in the inter-submovement interval**.
+In the submovement
+view of movement, increase in the inter-submovement interval between successive
+submovements should decrease with the value of the smoothness measure.

 In addition to these, the measures must also be robust to noise and sensitive to
-small changes in the movement profile.
+small changes in the movement profile.Balasubramanian et. al[^sparc1] showed that

-Balasubramanian et. al[^sparc1] showed that the SPARC and the LDLJ satisfy the above
+the SPARC and the LDLJ satisfy the above properties.
-properties.

-## Log Dimensionless Jerk (LDLJ)
+## Dimensionless Jerk (DL)
 Jerk -- the third derivative of position -- has become intimately associated with the
 concept of movement smoothness ever since Flash and Hogan published their minimum
 jerk model for describing discrte point-to-point reaching movements[^flash].
 The